vvvesss/kaspa-exporter/README.md

    - Ensure `KASPA_HOST` and `KASPA_JSON_RPC_PORT` are correct
    - Check firewall rules
    - Test connection: `telnet localhost 18110`

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test with your Kaspa node
-5. Submit a pull request

 ## 📝 License